-Located right off of Interstate 35, the Czech Stop has been serving up delicious kolaches, sandwiches, and specialty bread for years.
+Located right off Interstate 35, the Czech Stop has served delicious kolaches, sandwiches, and specialty bread for years.

 Hike Enchanted Rock

-Camping is allowed at Enchanted Rock State Park, but note that the area is pretty remote and the campsites are primitive.
+Camping is allowed at Enchanted Rock State Park, but note that the area is remote, and the campsites are primitive.

 Jump Into Jacob’s Well

-Another cool place to find some relief from the Texas heat is Jacob’s Well.
+Jacob’s Well is another cool place to find some relief from the Texas heat.
 Jacob’s Well is an artesian spring located in the Texas Hill Country.